CS

 Both the Audi Q3 and Ford Everest hold a 5-star ANCAP safety rating.
 Adult occupant protection scored 87% for the Audi Q3 and 86% for the Ford Everest.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 6 in the Audi Q3 and 9 in the Ford Everest.

 Feature Showdown

-The Audi Q3 features a 12.8-inch touchscreen, while the Ford Everest gets a 10.1-inch display and 8-inch instruments.
+The Audi Q3 features a 10.1-inch touchscreen paired with a 10.3-inch digital dash, while the Ford Everest gets a 10.1-inch display and 8-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Audi Q3 stands out with Apple CarPlay, power tailgate and ambient lighting that you will not find on the Ford Everest.
 The Ford Everest counters with wireless Apple CarPlay/Android Auto and wireless charging.
 Which feature set matters more depends on your daily routine and priorities.